Hercules: Roman era

+According to Macrobius, a 5th-century CE Roman historian, the earlier author Varro—who lived in the 1st-century BCE—had claimed the Hercules was the same as Mars.
+Confusion between the two deities may have resulted from the agrarian associations of both gods.
+In the Oscan Agnone tablet, Hercules is mentioned with the epithet Keriiúí, equivalent to Latin Cerealis, itself a reference to Ceres—the Roman goddess of agriculture.
+Certain places dedicated to Hercules across southern Italy may be associated with prominent agricultural and transhumance routes, such as in Alba Fucens, where a deity referred to as Hercules Salarius ("Hercules of Salt") was honored.
+According to the archaeologist Annalisa Marzano, the connection with salt may have itself related to the importance of salt in cheese production and food preservation, both of which are themselves vital for animal husbandry.

+However, the archaeologist Tesse Stek notes that various sanctuaries of Hercules are not easily connectable with transhumance routes.
+For instance, a sanctuary of Hercules in Campochiaro is located 300 m above the Boiano basin on the side of a mountain and is therefore—according to Stek—not easily accessible to any pastoralists.
+Stek further notes that the primary archaeological evidence for a relationship between Hercules and transhumance dates to the 2nd-century BCE—after Hercules had already become a prominent deity in Italic religions.
+It is perhaps possible that these 2nd-century BCE sites could preserve the functions of older religious sanctuaries, though Stek states that there is no "self-evident" justification for asserting such continuity.
+Likewise, the classicist Guy Bradley doubts the supposed pastoralist role of these sanctuaries, noting that these sanctuaries could easily have served the needs of any of the other traders, artisans, or travelers who utilized these roads, not exclusively farmers.
+Additionally, Bradley argues that the monumentalization of these temples required a level of financial power that was likely unavailable to Samnite shepherds.

 Hercules had a number of myths that were distinctly Roman.
-One of these is Hercules' defeat of Cacus, who was terrorizing the countryside of Rome.
+One of these is Hercules's defeat of Cacus, who was terrorizing the countryside of Rome.
 The hero was associated with the Aventine Hill through his son Aventinus.
 Mark Antony considered him a personal patron god, as did the emperor Commodus.
 Hercules received various forms of religious veneration, including as a deity concerned with children and childbirth, in part because of myths about his precocious infancy, and in part because he fathered countless children.
 Roman brides wore a special belt tied with the "knot of Hercules", which was supposed to be hard to untie.
-The comic playwright Plautus presents the myth of Hercules' conception as a sex comedy in his play Amphitryon; Seneca wrote the tragedy Hercules Furens about his bout with madness.
+The comic playwright Plautus presents the myth of Hercules's conception as a sex comedy in his play Amphitryon; Seneca wrote the tragedy Hercules Furens about his bout with madness.
 During the Roman Imperial era, Hercules was worshipped locally from Hispania through Gaul.